 If you sell on other eBay sites, you can become a Top Rated Seller based on your transactions with buyers in those countries.
 For example, your seller status in the UK is based on your transactions with UK and Irish buyers and how those buyers rate your performance.

-If you qualify for the US, UK, German or global programme(s), you'll receive promotion in search and the Top Rated Seller badge (if it's in use) on those sites.
+If you qualify for the US, UK, German or global programme(s), you'll receive the Top Rated Seller badge (if it's in use) on those sites.

 To become Top Rated on:

 Your listings on other eBay sites can also qualify for eBay Premium Service (known as Top Rated Plus on eBay.com) if it's available - see each site's requirements by following the links listed above.

 Learn more about seller performance standards and international insertion fee benefits for Anchor Store sellers.

 Frequently asked questions